 Negotiating With Insurance Adjusters

 Insurance companies often try to minimize their payouts.
 An experienced lawyer will know how to counter their tactics and fight for the maximum amount you deserve.
+Common insurance adjuster tactics a skilled negotiator should know how to counter include:- Offering a quick, low settlement to avoid further legal action

 - Questioning the severity of your injuries or disputing their cause